AndyW-llm/ALMA_20240829/README.md

     - **Comparison with Reference Answers:**
       My current work builds on the [Loong benchmark](https://github.com/MozerWang/Loong/tree/main), which uses `GPT-4 turbo` to grade LLM answers against reference answers.
   - **Data Collection for Future Iterations:**
-    In future iterations, when collecting resume examples and labels, we should aim for a balanced mix of accepted and rejected cases, with a special focus on obtaining data with borderline acceptance.
+    In future iterations, when collecting resume examples and labels, we should aim for a balanced mix of accepted and rejected cases for training, with a special focus on obtaining data with borderline acceptance.
+But for evaluation, we should aim match with real-world distribution.

 ## Instruction